cmu-sei/moodle-tool_lptmanager/README.txt

 # Learning Plan Template Manager for Moodle

 ## Description
-This is an admin tool plugin that allows for the import, export, and automatic creation of Learning Plan Templates from a Competency Framnework.
+This is an admin tool plugin that allows for the import, export, and automatic creation of Learning Plan Templates from a Competency Framework.

 ## Installation
 * Download the plugin and extract into admin/tool/lptmanager

 ## Usage
-The plugin currently contains a temporary cront task that will create learning plan templates based on competencies with the regex -WRL- in the name.
-This regex matches the work roles listed in the NIST NICE Framework for Cyber.
-This task is temporary because a form is being developed that will allow the user to specifiy the regex and confirm the templates prior to their creation.
+The plugin currently contains a temporary cron task that will create learning plan templates based on competencies with the regex -WRL- in the name.
+This regex matches the work roles listed in the NIST NICE Framework for Cybersecurity.
+This task is temporary because a form is being developed that will allow the user to specify the regex and confirm the templates prior to their creation.

 To run the task manually:
 php admin/cli/scheduled_task.php --execute=\\tool_lptmanager\\task\\cron_task